 The Remarketing Agent acts as remarketing agent for a variety of variable rate demand obligations and, in its sole discretion, may purchase such obligations for its own account.
-The Remarketing Agent is permitted, but not obligated, to purchase tendered 2021 Series F-3 Bonds for its own account and, in its sole discretion, may routinely acquire such tendered 2021 Series F-3 Bonds in order to achieve a successful remarketing of the 2021 Series F-3 Bonds (i.e., because there otherwise are not enough buyers to purchase the 2021 Series F-3 Bonds) or for other reasons.
-However, the Remarketing Agent is not obligated to purchase 2021 Series F-3 Bonds, and may cease doing so at any time without notice.
-The Remarketing Agent may also make a market in the 2021 Series F-3 Bonds by purchasing and selling 2021 Series F-3 Bonds other than in connection with an optional or mandatory tender and remarketing.
+The Remarketing Agent is permitted, but not obligated, to purchase tendered 2021 Series K-3 Bonds for its own account and, in its sole discretion, may routinely acquire such tendered 2021 Series K-3 Bonds in order to achieve a successful remarketing of the 2021 Series K-3 Bonds (i.e., because there otherwise are not enough buyers to purchase the 2021 Series K-3 Bonds) or for other reasons.
+However, the Remarketing Agent is not obligated to purchase 2021 Series K-3 Bonds, and may cease doing so at any time without notice.
+The Remarketing Agent may also make a market in the 2021 Series K-3 Bonds by purchasing and selling 2021 Series K-3 Bonds other than in connection with an optional or mandatory tender and remarketing.
 Such purchases and sales may be at or below par.
-However, the Remarketing Agent is not required to make a market in the 2021 Series F-3 Bonds.
-The Remarketing Agent may also sell any 2021 Series F-3 Bonds it has purchased to one or more affiliated investment vehicles for collective ownership or enter into derivative arrangements with affiliates or others in order to reduce its exposure to the 2021 Series F-3 Bonds.
-The purchase of 2021 Series F-3 Bonds by the Remarketing Agent may create the appearance that there is greater third party demand for the 2021 Series F-3 Bonds in the market than is actually the case.
-The practices described above also may result in fewer 2021 Series F-3 Bonds being tendered in a remarketing.
+However, the Remarketing Agent is not required to make a market in the 2021 Series K-3 Bonds.
+The Remarketing Agent may also sell any 2021 Series K-3 Bonds it has purchased to one or more affiliated investment vehicles for collective ownership or enter into derivative arrangements with affiliates or others in order to reduce its exposure to the 2021 Series K-3 Bonds.
+The purchase of 2021 Series K-3 Bonds by the Remarketing Agent may create the appearance that there is greater third party demand for the 2021 Series K-3 Bonds in the market than is actually the case.
+The practices described above also may result in fewer 2021 Series K-3 Bonds being tendered in a remarketing.

-2021 Series F-3 Bonds May be Offered at Different Prices on Any Date Including an Interest Rate Determination Date
+2021 Series K-3 Bonds May be Offered at Different Prices on Any Date Including an Interest Rate Determination Date

-Pursuant to the Remarketing Agreement, the Remarketing Agent is required to determine the applicable rate of interest that, in its judgment, is the lowest rate that would permit the sale of 2021 Series F-3 Bonds at par plus accrued interest, if any, on and as of the date on which the rate is determined (the "Rate Determination Date").
-The interest rate will reflect, among other factors, the level of market demand for the 2021 Series F-3 Bonds (including whether the Remarketing Agent is willing to purchase 2021 Series F-3 Bonds for its own account).
-There may or may not be 2021 Series F-3 Bonds tendered and remarketed on a Rate Determination Date, the Remarketing Agent may or may not be able to remarket any 2021 Series F-3 Bonds tendered for purchase on such date at par and the Remarketing Agent may sell 2021 Series F-3 Bonds at varying prices to different investors on such date or any other date.
-The Remarketing Agent is not obligated to advise purchasers in a remarketing if they do not have third party buyers for all of the 2021 Series F-3 Bonds for its own account, it may, in its sole discretion, in a secondary market transaction outside the tender process, offer such 2021 Series F-3 Bonds on any date, including the Rate Determination Date, at a discount to par to some investors.
+Pursuant to the Remarketing Agreement, the Remarketing Agent is required to determine the applicable rate of interest that, in its judgment, is the lowest rate that would permit the sale of 2021 Series K-3 Bonds at par plus accrued interest, if any, on and as of the date on which the rate is determined (the "Rate Determination Date").
+The interest rate will reflect, among other factors, the level of market demand for the 2021 Series K-3 Bonds (including whether the Remarketing Agent is willing to purchase 2021 Series K-3 Bonds for its own account).
+There may or may not be 2021 Series K-3 Bonds tendered and remarketed on a Rate Determination Date, the Remarketing Agent may or may not be able to remarket any 2021 Series K-3 Bonds tendered for purchase on such date at par and the Remarketing Agent may sell 2021 Series K-3 Bonds at varying prices to different investors on such date or any other date.
+The Remarketing Agent is not obligated to advise purchasers in a remarketing if they do not have third party buyers for all of the 2021 Series K-3 Bonds at the remarketing price.
+In the event the Remarketing Agent owns any 2021 Series K-3 Bonds for its own account, it may, in its sole discretion, in a secondary market transaction outside the tender process, offer such 2021 Series K-3 Bonds on any date, including the Rate Determination Date, at a discount to par to some investors.

-The Ability to Sell the 2021 Series F-3 Bonds other than through Tender Process May Be Limited
+The Ability to Sell the 2021 Series K-3 Bonds other than through Tender Process May Be Limited